nb488/LanguageScenarioPractice/meeting-notes.md

 - ideally users can save thier scripts to a profile.
 - start with text responses to the script when the user interacts with the program/script.
 Future work could use voice-recognition, having the program respond to voice answers from the user.

+Recommendations from others:
+- integrate cloud based, so the application is available online to others.
+- implementing AI is good.

 ### Oct 15, 2025